 Tip 4: Play crystal ball - solve problems proactively

 The biggest cause of high expenditure on the part of the customer is the necessity to contact a company several times.
 Many shop owners do not even know this problem because their first contact resolution (FCR) values are very good.
 But even if a customer first thinks his problem has been solved, at a later point in time other questions often arise that are related to it.
 The art lies in anticipating these questions and solving them directly.

 Everything but hocus pocus: Data-driven support that solves customer problems in a foresighted and clever way.

 Telecommunications provider Bell Canada is addressing this challenge through data mining: Thus he understands the relationship between different questions and problems and divides them into "event clusters".
 The service employees are trained accordingly: For example, when a customer requests a certain feature, they give them a brief introduction to the basic features of the feature before they hang up.
 For more complex issues, they send Follow Up e-mails.
 With this proactive solution, Bell Canada was able to reduce "calls per event" by 16% and customer churn by 6%.

 Tip 5: Generate revenue from mistakes - use support insights for shop optimization

 Attentive readers already know it: Excellent support relies on data-drivenness by analyzing every user contact and linking the data across channels.
 Enriched with further insights, e.g. from surveys or tracking, you can identify all areas where questions or problems arise.
 If prescriptive analyses that intervene automatically are used, such weak points can often be corrected directly.
 With closed loop systems, you track customer reactions to shop adjustments directly, so that they are optimized in a self-learning way.
-This is possible, for example, with an operational intelligence platform.
+This is possible, for example, with an operational intelligence platform like the CEP of ODOSCOPE.
 This way you not only solve the problems of your customers, but at the same time drive shop optimization effortlessly and fully automatically.